 WHAT IS THE PSYCHOLOGY BEHIND PROCRASTINATION?

 When you make long-term decisions you do not have an emotional connection or feel empathy for your future self, because your focus is on your present self.
-Even if you know that the present self is the same person as the future self, you treat your future self as is a different one, who will not suffer from the consequences of your present actions.
+Even if you know that the present self is the same person as the future self, you treat your future self as a different one, who will not suffer from the consequences of your present actions.

 For example, your present self does not have a healthy lifestyle.
 Does not eat healthy food, exercise, or get enough sleep.
 All these unhealthy actions will not affect so much your present self, but over time, will bring consequences to your future self-health.
 Did you get the idea?
-This is the reason why the people who are more in connection with their future selves have fewer procrastination behaviors.
+This is the reason why people who are more in connection with their future selves have fewer procrastination behaviors.

 So, you choose immediate benefits instead of productive behaviors because mentally is easy to vision long-term benefits, but comes more difficult to take actions with long-term rewards.
 You can say your brain is playing with you in terms of setting future goals and taking present actions.

-WHAT TRIGGER THE PROCRASTINATION BEHAVIOR?
+WHAT TRIGGERS THE PROCRASTINATION BEHAVIOR?

 INSTANT GRATIFICATION MONKEY

-When you have doubts about your abilities, you seek the comfort in doing tasks that you know you are capable of, are easier, and with short-term, and you leave aside the much more important ones which could create difficulty for you.
+When you have doubts about your abilities, you seek comfort in doing tasks that you know you are capable of, are easier, and with short-term, and you leave aside the much more important ones which could create difficulty for you.

 FEAR OF FAILURE & FEAR OF SUCCESS